neurologic/Comparative-Animal-Behavior/syllabus.md

 6. Groups are expected to complete all of the Questions during class.
 There may be additional exercises or problems expected to be completed outside of class.

 For group in-class work, specific roles are:[^roles-details]
-- recorder
+- scribe
 - liason
 - facilitator
-- strategy analyst
+- researcher

 [^roles-details]: Details of the roles:
-    - recorder
+    - scribe
       - Records the names and roles of the group members at the beginning of each activity.
       - Records the important aspects of group discussions, observations, insights, etc.
         - “This seems like an important conclusion.
 Let’s stop for a minute so I can get this into our report.”